Almost sure convergence of stochastic Hamiltonian descent methods: Introduction

-Under the assumption that $F$ is differentiable and coercive, this implies that the sublevel sets $M_c = \{(p,q) : H(p,q) \leq c\}$ are compact. \emph{LaSalle's invariance theorem} \citep{LaSalle_1960} now implies that all solutions with initial conditions in $M_c$ tends to a stationary point of $F$.
-In this paper, we consider generalizations of the scheme \eqref{eq:sgd_with_momentum} to equations of the type \eqref{eq:nearly_Hamiltonian_system} where $F$ is an $L$-smooth, coercive function and $\varphi$ is a convex, coercive and $L$-smooth function.
-The scheme we consider is given by
+In this paper, we consider generalizations of the algorithm defined by (\ref{eq:sgd_with_momentum}) to equations of the type (\ref{eq:nearly_Hamiltonian_system}), where $\varphi$ is a convex, coercive and $L$-smooth function.
+The family of schemes we consider are given by